All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org.

 Tyre was the great Phoenician city that reigned over the seas and founded prosperous colonies such as Cadiz and Carthage and according to legend, was the place of the discovery of purple pigment.
 Tyre is associated with the important stages of humanity.
 Astute navigators and merchants, the Phoenicians were reputed to have given birth to the great figures of mythology including Cadmos, credited for the introduction of the alphabet to Greece and his sister, Europa, who gave her name to the European continent.
 UNESCO

 According to Pliny, Tyrian settlers founded also Utica and Leptis Magna.
 Tyre is usually thought to have been the birthplace of Europa, the beautiful girl whom Zeus, disguised as a bull, carried across the sea to the shores of Crete.
-This event was depicted in many mosaics throughout the Roman Empire, e.g. in Algeria, in northern Italy and even at Lullingstone, south of London (it opens in another window).
+This event was depicted in many mosaics throughout the Roman Empire, e.g. in Algeria, in Northern Italy and even at Lullingstone, south of London.
 Cadmos is best known as an early Saint George because he killed a dragon (and sowed its teeth, from which there sprang a race of fierce armed men).

 National Museum of Beirut: statues from Roman Tyre: (left) Emperor Hadrian; (centre) Emperor Septimius Severus; (right) Dionysus; the god is depicted with bull horns which is rather unusual